DataONEorg/hashstore/README.md

 - If an identifier is not available at the time of storing an object, the calling app/client must create this association between a pid and the object it represents by calling `tag_object` separately.
-- Each pid reference file contains a string that represents the content identifier of the object it references
+- Each pid reference file contains a single string that represents the content identifier of the object it references
-- Like how objects are stored once and only once, there is also only one pid reference file for each object.
+- Like how objects are stored once and only once, there is also only one pid reference file for each data object.

 **'cid' Reference Files**